Aymen568/CoT_health_monit/README.md

 We made sure that the architecture of the repository was well organized for users to test the project locally or build on it.
 If you want to run the application locally, please follow the following steps:

     - Clone the repo: git clone https://github.com/Aymen568/CoThealthmonit
-    - Install Wildfly30
+    - Install Wildfly30, with Java 21.
-    - Install Nodered on your Raspberry pi and then load the content of flows.json into a new flow.
+    - Install Nodered on your Raspberry pi and then load the content of embedded folder into your raspberry pi.
 Feel free to change the sensors and actuators pins, the MQTT broker, and the API link for getting a list of installed sensors.
     - Move into the api directory and run npm install to install the required dependencies.
-(Please ensure that you have Java 21 installed in your machine).
     - Open microprofile.config.properties and set your settings (certificate path, MQTT broker settings, and you Mongodb link).
     - Run npm start to start the server locally.
-    - Move into the frontend directory - make sure that you have Wildfly installed on your machine.

 ## Architecture
 <div align="center">